rop14009/WegrzynLab/enTAP/readme.md

 ```
 Path to query FASTA: This is the location in which you will place the path to your query fasta file

 Source Databases: (1, 2, 3) Here you will enter the number of databases you wish to run your query fasta file against

-Sequence Search Application: (usearch) Here you will specify the format of the search results from your databases. vsearch (if used correctly, as specified above) will output in the same format as usearch.
+Sequence Search Application: (usearch) Here you will specify the format of the search results from your databases. vsearch
+(if used correctly, as specified above) will output in the same format as usearch.

 Query Organism: This setting is optional, and in the current version of the script only affects the name of the folder in which the results are placed, ex: if "walnut" was entered here the output folder would be "walnut_output_[date]"

 Database 1 score: (1, 2, 3) Here you will enter the score of database 1, higher values indicate a higher preference in best hit selection

 Path to FASTA-version of database1: Here you will enter the path to the fasta version of this database

 Path to search results from database1: Here you will enter the path to the search results on this database

-Database 2 score: (1, 2, 3) Here you will enter the score of database 1, higher values indicate a higher preference in best hit selection
+Database 2 score: (1, 2, 3) Here you will enter the score of database 2, higher values indicate a higher preference in best hit selection

 Path to FASTA-version of database2: Here you will enter the path to the fasta version of this database

 Path to search results from database2: Here you will enter the path to the search results on this database

-Database 3 score: (1, 2, 3) Here you will enter the score of database 1, higher values indicate a higher preference in best hit selection
+Database 3 score: (1, 2, 3) Here you will enter the score of database 3, higher values indicate a higher preference in best hit selection

 Path to FASTA-version of database3: Here you will enter the path to the fasta version of this database

 Path to search results from database3: Here you will enter the path to the search results on this database

-Full-length coverage requirement: (0 - 1) Here you will enter the full length coverage requirement (recommended starting value = 0.7)
+Full-length coverage requirement: (0 - 1, not including 0) Here you will enter the full length coverage requirement (recommended starting value = 0.7)

 Minimum Evalue: (decimal form: 0.00001 or scientific notation form: 1e-5) Here you will enter the minimum e-value to be used in best hit selection (recommended starting value = 1e-5)

 Generate XML for Blast2GO: (yes / no)

 Path to InterProScan Results: Here you will enter the path to your InterProScan results (if you have them), these results can also be appended later via the combine_annotations.py script.

 Path to Blast2GO Results: Here you will enter the path to your Blast2GO results (if you have them), these results can also be appended later via the combine_annotations.py script.

 Contaminant Detection Options // Select yes to include these hits when running the script, and no to not include them.

 Insects: (yes / no)
 Fungi: (yes / no)
 Bacteria: (yes / no)

 Contaminant Database File Paths // These databases can be downloaded using the update.py script

 Insects: Path to the insects contaminant database
 Fungi: Path to the fungi contaminant database
 Bacteria: Path to the bacteria contaminant database